ubports/docs.ubports.com/appdev/guides/user-metrics.rst

 .. figure:: /_static/images/appdev/guides/usermetricsimages/met2.png

-    This is from a 3rd-party application (`nCounter <https://gitlab.com/joboticon/ncounter/>`_) that makes use of the User Metrics feature.
+    This is from a 3rd-party application (`nCounter <https://gitlab.com/joboticon/ncounter/>`_) that makes use of the UserMetrics feature.

 For the most part, these messages are quite clearly state what they are counting, and which app is related.
 But where do these metrics come from?

-How can I use user metrics in my application?
+How can I use UserMetrics in my application?
 ---------------------------------------------

 All of the following information will be based on the code for `nCounter`_.